Plumsail/helpdesk-docs/Online/API/flow-actions.rst

     *  -  Parameter
        -  Description
        -  Example
-    *  -  includeAttachments
-       -  By default result will not contain any attachments.
-To load ticket attachments you must set parameter "includeAttachments" to Yes.
-       -  Yes
     *  -  $select
        -  An `ODATA`_ $select query option to specify which fields to return for a list item.
 You can use * to return all available fields.
        -  SupportChannel,HelpDeskMailbox,Metadata/IsRead